a1ex-ak/WhiteSur-FirefoxESR-Theme-MacOS/README.md

 Copy `chrome` and `configuration` folders into your Firefox Profile Directory

-To find your Firefox Profile Directory you can:
+To find your Firefox-ESR Profile Directory you can:

 1. Go to `about:support` in Firefox.
 2. Application Basics > Profile Directory > Open Directory.